igorivaniuk/http-raw/readme.markdown

 connection, including the buffered header data without doing any parsing on the data beforehand.

+On the same tick as the response handler, `s.buffers` will contain an array of all the buffered data.

+On the next tick `s.buffers` gets set to undefined to it can be garbage collected.

 To get all the data, `req.createRawStream()` must be fired on the same tick as the response callback.